Brain-Battle/Brain-Battle-Documentation/README.md

 - Control Your Gopro -> Set Up Live -> Other/RTMP
 - Connect GoPro to the same wifi your pc connected
 - At "ENTER YOUR RTMP URL" section, enter `rtmp://[local ip address]` replace [local ip address] with the local ip address just obtained
-- chose other option accordingly and stream
+- chose other streaming options accordingly and stream
+#### Streaming the second GoPro to the second Monaserver
+- repeat all steps as streaming the first Gopro until "ENTER YOUR RTMP URL"
+- At "ENTER YOUR RTMP URL" section, enter `rtmp://[local ip address]:[the port number you've set in Monaserver.ini with the second Monaserver]` ex:`rtmp://192.168.178.10:9999`
+- chose orhter streaming options accordingly and stream